 If you’re in the market for a job, consider applying at department stores that carry formal attire – since employees usually receive significant discounts off merchandise.
 Some specialty shops may be willing to provide a free prom dress in return for your part-time assistance, so ask around.

 Most high schools organize dress swaps to help students cut the cost of formal attire.
 This is a great opportunity to trade your gently worn dresses for something new at a fraction of the cost of a new dress.
 Plus, you’ll be happy knowing someone else feels beautiful in a dress you no longer need.

 8. DIY with duct tape

 When all else fails, wear duct tape to the dance.
 Seriously!
 Duck Brand’s annual “Stuck at Prom” competition offers eligible couples a chance to win cash scholarships.
-First place winners receive $10,000, and second and third place winners get $5,000 and $3,000, respectively.
+First place winners receive $10,000, and runners-up get $100.
 Read the official rules for details and to get inspired by last year’s winners – then get quackin’ (sorry!).

 Andrea Woroch is a consumer and money-saving expert.
 This post is updated regularly.